email-types/data/README.md

 # Email Types

-TypeScript definitions and compatibility data that makes building emails easier.
+TypeScript definitions, compatibility data , and utils that makes building emails easier.

 _This is very much a work in progress_